archit0410/Anomaly-detection-in-a-data-stream/README.md

 - `anomaly_rate`: The probability of an anomaly occurring at each step.
 - `noise_level`: The standard deviation of the Gaussian noise added to the data.

-## Limitations and Future Work

-While the current implementation provides a robust framework for streaming anomaly detection, there are areas for potential improvement:

-1. **Feature Engineering**:
-    - Incorporating additional features such as moving averages, rolling statistics, or lagged values could enhance the model's ability to detect complex anomalies.

-2. **Advanced Drift Detection**:
-    - Implementing more sophisticated drift detection algorithms can improve the system's responsiveness to subtle changes in data patterns.

-3. **Scalability**:
-    - Optimizing the code for larger data streams or higher velocities can make the system more scalable and suitable for industrial applications.

-4. **Evaluation Metrics**:
-    - Integrating evaluation metrics such as precision, recall, and F1-score can provide quantitative insights into the model's performance.

-5. **User Interface Enhancements**:
-    - Developing a more interactive or user-friendly interface using advanced visualization libraries like Plotly or Bokeh can improve usability.

 ## Acknowledgments

 This project was developed based on insights from seminal research in anomaly detection and machine learning.
 Special thanks to the authors of the referenced papers for their foundational work that made this implementation possible.